What is Microblading?

 The art of semi-permanent makeup through a process of using a fine blade and pigment deposited in the top layers of skin to mimic hair strokes.
 This is a very natural look.

-Another look achieved using the microblading technique to deposit fine strokes along with a powder technique to give the brow a fuller, colored in look.
-This technique is used for someone who wants a fuller, more dramatic brow yet has little to no natural brow or shape left. -Or someone who typically wears a full face makeup and prefers to fill in their brows.
+Another look that can be achieved using the Microblading technique. is to deposit fine strokes along with a powder technique to give the brow a fuller, colored-in look.
+This technique is used either for someone who wants a fuller, more dramatic brow yet has little to no natural brow or shape left.
+Or someone who typically wears full face makeup and prefers to fill in their brows.
 I like to refer to this technique as the “wake up with makeup” look.

-Recommended for someone who prefers a full, filled in brow or wears a full face makeup daily.
+Recommended for someone who prefers a full, filled-in brow or wears full face makeup daily.

 How Is Microblading Different From Tattooing?

 Unlike a tattoo, pigment for Microblading is deposited into the top layers of the skin (epidermis).
 Therefore, the color is not permanent and will fade within 18 months.

 Most people seeking a fuller brow are candidates for Microblading.
 Whether it’s from overplucking, the aging process, status post-chemotherapy, fading permanent makeup from years ago, or those who have alopecia are excellent candidates.